#Typhoon, a Natural Disaster Information System

 Jul - Oct.
 2021

-Our weather feature empowered users to independently understand disaster information and engage in sharing real-time weather reports based on their location, improving emergency communication and community safety.
-Success was measured by increased timely and accurate user-generated reports.
+We aimed to empower users to independently understand disaster information and contribute real-time weather reports based on their location, enhancing emergency communication and community safety.
+Success was measured by an increase in timely, user-generated reports.

 Given the nature of portal services, a cycled system was needed to integrate search results and service synergy.
 Our product aimed to provide accurate real-time information and encourage user participation, leveraging their collective intelligence.